5 from 4 votes

 Bhakarwadi

-Bhakarwadi is a delicious sweet and spicy snack.
+Bhakarwadi is a delicious sweet and spicy vegan snack.
 Bhakarwadi is a popular snack from Gujrat and Maharashtra.
 Bhararwadi is a tasty snack.

 5 from 4 votes